-Cardboard is the one of the most popular packaging materials in use today, and we don’t expect that to change anytime soon.
+Cardboard is the one of the most popular packaging materials in use today, and the most well known is corrugated cardboard boxes, and we don’t expect that to change anytime soon.
 It’s lightweight, strong and resilient, offering excellent protection for almost any item.
 But did you know that it’s corrugated cardboard that gives boxes their strength?

 Today we’re focusing on precisely that – the material that gives corrugated cardboard boxes their superior strength and resilience.
 In this post we’ll be covering everything corrugate related, including how cardboard boxes are made, when corrugated cardboard was invented and how it works, as well as tips on recycling; how to shred, cut and dispose of corrugate.